septag/libdhcore/README.md

     puts("Hello world");

-    core_release(TRUE); // pass TRUE for leak report
+    core_release(TRUE); // pass TRUE for leak report return 0;
 }
 ```

 ### Documentation
-For API documentation (which is at it's early stage), check out this [API Documentation](http://www.hmrengine.com/docs/core/html)
+For API documentation (which is at it's early stage), check out this [API Documentation](http://www.hmrengine.com/docs/core/html).
-You can also build the documentation by installing **doxygen** and go to `/path/to/libdhcore/doc` directory and run:
+You can also build the documentation by installing **doxygen** and *cd* to `/path/to/libdhcore/doc` directory and run:

 ```
 doxygen doxygen-core.conf